-The American educational system also plays a role by enabling volunteering projects and providing volunteer opportunities in elementary, middle, high school, and college.
-You can do this one-on-one between tutors and students physically or virtually through the organization’s website.
+The American educational system also enables volunteering projects and provides volunteer opportunities in elementary, middle, high school, and college.
+You can do this one-on-one between tutors and students physically or virtually through the organization's website.

 #18 - 34.1% of volunteering in America is done for religious organizations4

-The majority of religious organizations are non-profit and depend on volunteers to carry out their missions.
+The majority of religious organizations are nonprofit and depend on volunteers to carry out their missions.
 Which often comes in the form of charity donations, hospital visitations, and related community services.
-People readily volunteer to work for what they believe in, and this keeps the percentage increasing.
+People readily volunteer to work for what they believe in, which keeps the percentage increasing.
 As such, religious organizations continue to be key producers of volunteering experiences for individuals in the United States.

 #19 - 26% of volunteering in America is done for educational organizations4